 Over that time we’ve learnt a lot about homelessness and how we can help end it.
 Our support over this period is not a temporary fix and the first day someone spends with us this Christmas isn’t the last.
 Our Christmas services work alongside the specialist support we provide all year, which includes helping people facing homelessness to find their own stable home, to access education and training.

-This Christmas thousands of people experiencing homelessness will need support.
+Thousands of people experiencing homelessness needed support over Christmas.
 Nearly a quarter of a million households across England are now experiencing the worst forms of homelessness.
 That includes rough sleeping, sofa surfing and staying in unsuitable temporary accommodation like B&Bs.

 Rough sleeping alone has increased in England by 26% in the last year.

-This year we will be taking over three hotels across London that will accommodate more than 400 people who would otherwise be sleeping rough over Christmas.
-Combined with many more who will receive support through our day centres in the capital and frontline services across Britain, we will be supporting more than 7,000 people experiencing homelessness this Christmas.
+In 2023, we took over three hotels across London and accommodated more than 570 people who would otherwise have been sleeping rough over Christmas.
+Combined with many more who received support through our day centres in the capital and frontline services across Britain, we supported more than 6,600 people experiencing homelessness last Christmas.